kserve/community/CONTRIBUTING.md

 In order to contribute a feature to KServe you'll need to go through the following steps:

-- Discuss your idea with the working group on Slack or discussion thread.
+- Discuss your idea with the working group on Slack in a discussion thread.

 - Once there is general agreement that the feature is useful, create a GitHub issue to track the discussion.
 The issue should include information about the